austral/austral.github.io/spec/expressions.md

 \end{align}
 \\]

-are comparison expressions with type `Boolean`.
+are comparison expressions with type `Bool`.

 ## Conjunction Expression